 - use a range of strokes effectively

 - perform safe self-rescue in different water-based situations

 * A continued focus on our play times.
-The aim is that with more purposeful play equipment and additional lunchtime supervisor and play leader training, we will soon see a variety of sports being played at lunch times and morning break.
-One example is two new table tennis tables for the Key Stage Two playground.
+The aim is that with more purposeful play equipment and additional lunchtime supervisor and play leader training, we will continue to see a variety of sports being played at lunch times and morning break.

 * Continued membership of the ‘All Active Academy’.
 The All Active Academy consists of a community of schools in the Bromsgrove area.
 Subscription to this scheme entitles us to many things such as: